fxrstor/SectorIO/README.md

 WDK 19045 ensures compatibility from Windows 7 to 11 (tested successfully).

 ## TODOs
-- [ ] Add support for arbitrary partition sector R/W - I assume there was partition support in the original driver (see the Inspiration section) but it no longer works in latest versions of Windows (from 7 iirc).
+- [X] Add support for arbitrary partition sector R/W - I assume there was partition support in the original driver (see the Inspiration section) but it no longer works in latest versions of Windows (from 7 iirc).
 AFAIK, I tested with PartMgr.sys, didn't work.
 I also added the code to check for newer Partition names (not `DP(`), zero results with that too.
-Possible solution: look into `DiskCryptor` program and see how it performs operations to disks and partitions.
+Possible solution: look into `DiskCryptor` program and see how it performs operations to disks and partitions. (see PR #1)
-- [ ] Remove the dependency on undocumented API as they are subjected to private changes (although unlikely).
+- [X] Remove the dependency on undocumented API as they are subjected to private changes (although unlikely).
-- [ ] Add optional support for WdmlibIoCreateDeviceSecure so non-admin processes cannot access the driver.
+- [X] Add optional support for WdmlibIoCreateDeviceSecure so non-admin processes cannot access the driver.
-- [ ] Code is pretty messy, improve it.
+- [X] Code is pretty messy, improve it. (kind of)
+- [ ] Ensure consistency across debug messages.

 ## Inspiration
 Special thanks to this broken [repo](https://github.com/jschicht/SectorIo).
 To fix and improve that driver is the aim of this repository.